preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/naming-policies/index.rst

 Naming Policies (Teamwork)
 =====================================

 In Omnia 6.10 and later, naming policies are now supported for teamwork templates.
-A naming policy consists of prefix, suffix and blocked words.
+A naming policy can consist of prefix, suffix and blocked words.

 The list displays all naming policies that are set up, of any: